Published online Aug 27, 2021. doi: 10.4240/wjgs.v13.i8.871

 Published online: August 27, 2021

-To assess the effect of LL of the IMA on genitourinary function and defecation after colorectal cancer (CRC) surgery.
+To evaluate the effect of LL of the IMA on genitourinary function and defecation for patients after CRC surgeries.

 LL resulted in a significantly lower incidence of nocturnal bowel movement (OR = 0.73, 95%CI: 0.55 to 0.97, P = 0.03) and anastomotic stenosis (OR = 0.31, 95%CI: 0.16 to 0.62, P = 0.0009) compared with HL.
 The risk of postoperative urinary dysfunction, however, did not differ significantly between the two techniques.
 The meta-analysis also showed no significant differences between LL and HL in terms of anastomotic leakage, postoperative complications, total lymph nodes harvested, blood loss, operation time, tumor recurrence, mortality, 5-year overall survival rate, or 5-year disease-free survival rate.